Rufus125/OWASP-CRS-Documentation/making.rst

 * Usage of wildcards should be reasonable. \r\n characters can often be bypassed by either substitution, or by using newline alternative \v, \f and others.
 Wildcard \b has different meanings while using wildcard in square brackets (has meaning “backspace”) and in plain regex (has meaning “word boundary”), as classified in RegexLib article [42].
 * Regexp should be applied to right scope of inputs: Cookies names and values, Argument names and values, Header names and values, Files argument names and content.
 * Regular expression writers should be careful while using only whitespace character (%20) for separating tag attributes.
 Rule can be bypassed with newline character: i.e. %0d,%0a.
 * Greediness of regular expressions should be considered.
-Highlight of this topic is well done in Chapter 9 of Jan Goyvaert’s tutorial [27].
+Highlight of this topic is well done in Chapter 9 of Jan Goyvaert's tutorial [27].
 While greediness itself does not create bypasses, bad implementation of regexp Greediness can raise False Positive rate.
 This can cause excessive log-file flooding, forcing vulnerable rule or even whole WAF to be switched off.

 Rules for CRS
 =============